 How long is the service?

-Our services last about an hour.
+Our services last no longer than an hour.

 What should I wear?